 - Birst, a cloud-based service in which multilple instances of the BI software share a common data backend.

-For a deeper look at today’s most popular business intelligence systems, see “Top 12 BI tools of 2019” and “Top 10 BI data visualization tools.”
+For a deeper look at today’s most popular business intelligence systems, see “Top 12 BI tools” and “Top 10 BI data visualization tools.”

 Business intelligence analyst

 Any company that’s serious about BI will need to have business intelligence analysts on staff.
 CIO.com has an in-depth article on what that job entails; in general, they aim to use all the features of BI tools to get the data that companies need, the most important being discovering areas of revenue loss and identifying where improvements can be made to save the company money or increase profits.